AmeriCorps Grantees

 AmeriCorps is a national service program providing opportunities for individuals to serve their communities.
 In exchange for a living stipend, educational award and valuable on-the-job experience, members work for one year in nonprofit organizations, educational foundations and government agencies, helping mentor at-risk students, train job-seekers, conserve public land, and much more.

 Below is a list of current AmeriCorps programs in Florida.
-Please contact the organization directly to learn more about current service opportunities.
+Please contact the organization directly to learn more about current service opportunities or click here to find a service opportunity.

 Organization NameOrganization DescriptionProgram FocusCounties ServedContact Information